-Record the location, so that you will be able to find it again
+Record the location, to the extent that you are sure that you will be able return and find it.

-- Go to Environmental Living Zone Annual Orchid Record to see all the likely contenders and usual flowering times.
+Go to ELZ Orchid List to see all the likely contenders and usual flowering times.

 - Then go to Yarra Ranges Local Plant Directory which has most of the Bend of Islands species.